 Our farms demonstrate advanced ecological farming techniques (far beyond those required for organic certification), and seek to train our local community in these farming techniques.
 We offer an internship program, through which we are empowering local individuals to develop health within themselves and in their community by producing the highest quality, nutrient dense food and regenerating the local urban ecosystem.
-Produce grown by interns is sold locally through our CSA Program.
+Produce grown by interns is distributed locally through our CSA Program and to people in need through our fresh produce donation program.

 Sarvodaya Farms operates on nearly 1 acre of urban land at The Growing Club’s three ecological demonstration sites: the Pomona Urban Farm (Pomona), The Growing Commons (Claremont), and The Growing Home (Diamond Bar) with visions of regenerating many more forgotten urban lands..